weights for pooled cross-sections over waves (a)-(f)

 replace newwgt= e_indinub_xw if wave==5

-#7 Updated by Nico Ochmann about 3 years ago thanks a lot for your reply.
+#7 Updated by Nico Ochmann over 3 years ago thanks a lot for your reply.
 I pooled the data for all six waves and added for each record a wave variable.
 I then went ahead and generated my newwgt variable as follows: